JamesB797/vader/readme.md

 Environment variables for LLM api keys etc. are loaded from the `.env` file in the Vader root directory before launching aider.

+## Helpful refactoring commands

+Without impacting functionality and total information available in the console, reduce the total code and print volume as much as possible.
+Do not add # comments.